AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 ![]({{ site.url }}/images/GitHubPages/screenshot-10.png){:width="890px"}

-The changes made will be reflected in the website:
+The changes made will be reflected in the website.
+Sometimes it takes some time and a few more commits for the changes to appear in the website.

 ![]({{ site.url }}/images/GitHubPages/screenshot-11.png){:width="890px"}